IRS Form 5884 Instructions

 How do I complete IRS Form 5884?

 This one-page tax form is fairly straightforward.
-We’ll walk you through how to complete Form 5884 step by step.
+We’ll walk you through how to complete IRS Form 5884 step by step.
 Let’s go to Line 1.

 Line 1: Qualified wages earned